The-Hill-Lab/COMSOL-Optical/README.md

 # COMSOL-Optical
-Collection of COMSOL Models Employed for Optical Studies
+Collection of COMSOL Models for Optical Studies